How to Organize a Successful Public Relations Event

 • Creating photogenic spaces (Step and repeat, photobooth, floral wall)

-• Offering creative or immersive activities (Workshops, tours, performances)
+• Proposing creative or immersive activities (Workshops, tours, performances)

-• Planning a moment that makes a wow (unveiling, speech, performance)
+• Planning a wow moment (unveiling, speech, performance)

-Journalists and influencers appreciate feeling that we are truly grateful for their presence.
+Also, journalists and influencers appreciate feeling that we're truly grateful for their presence.
 Personalized attention can change everything.

 To create a warm and memorable atmosphere: